License GuideSOC 29-1071

 Read more

-Practicing as a physician assistant without an active license violates state law everywhere in the United States.
-Violators face civil fines and must repay any income they earned illegally.
-States may impose criminal penalties for repeat offenses, though sentences are typically short.
-The specific consequences vary by state and the severity of the violation.
+Practicing as a physician assistant without an active license violates state law across the country.
+Unlicensed practitioners face civil fines and must forfeit any income earned while operating illegally.
+Repeat offenders may face criminal charges in some states, though sentences are typically short.
+The specific penalties vary by state and the circumstances of the violation.

 Career Outlook